Important Terminologies in Term Insurance Explained

 An insurance claim refers to an official request made to an insurer to reimburse against losses covered under an insurance policy.
 When a policyholder dies within the policy term, their nominee will not get the sum assured instantly.
 They will have to file this claim with the insurance company to get the amount.11.
 Free Look Period

 The grace period refers to the time extension that an insurance company provides if you cannot pay the premium for the renewal of your insurance plan on the due date.
 This 'Grace Period' is usually 15 days if it is a monthly premium payment mode.
 Additionally, when it comes to the annual premium payment mode, a 30-day grace period is given.
 Even after the grace period, your policy will lapse if you fail to clear the premiums.13.
-Surrender Value
+Paid-up Value

 If you stop paying the premiums subsequent to a particular period of time, the insurer will give you the option to convert your insurance plan into a reduced paid-up plan.
 In this option, the amount of sum assured is reduced according to the number of paid-up premiums.